gfredericks/four/README.md

 # [four](http://xkcd.com/221/)

-Four is a Clojure library for generating random numbers.
+Four is a Clojure library for generating random numbers, with both stateful and stateless generators.

+## Stateless

-The only implementation so far is immutable (in contrast to java.util.Random which all Clojure code I've seen uses), can only generate Longs, and tries (unsuccessfully?) to do so with the same algorithm that java.util.Random uses.
+Stateless generators are immutable (in contrast to java.util.Random which all Clojure code I've seen uses), and the only one I've made so far can only generate Longs, and tries (unsuccessfully?) to do so with the same algorithm that java.util.Random uses.

-If anybody has need for more features, I imagine adding:

-- Different types
-- More implementations
-- A `four.stateful` namespace that includes a dynamic *rand* var that could be used from other libraries (since clojure.core lacks this)
+## Stateful

+So far this is just the `four.stateful` namespace with a `*rand*` dynamic var and equivalents of `rand`, `rand-int`, `rand-nth`, and `shuffle`.

 ## Obtainage

-`[com.gfredericks/four "0.1.0"]`
+`[com.gfredericks/four "0.2.0"]`

 ## Usage